NMC Investigation Lawyers

-Clifford Johnston & Co. has a team of NMC Lawyers with the knowledge and expertise to defend you in disciplinary investigations and proceedings before the Nursing and Midwifery Council (NMC).
+The NMC Lawyers at Clifford Johnston & Co have the knowledge and expertise to defend you in disciplinary investigations and proceedings before the Nursing and Midwifery Council (NMC).

-Our NMC solicitors have gained an excellent reputation for defending nurses and midwives and are a leading firm in this field.
+Our NMC Investigation Solicitors have gained an excellent reputation for defending nurses and midwives and we are a leading practice in this field.

-We are based in Stockport and Manchester, albeit we represent nurses and midwives across the UK.
+We are based in Stockport and Manchester, but as recognised NMC Defence Solicitors we represent nurses and midwives across the UK.
 We can, therefore, assist you wherever you are based.

 The NMC is the professional regulator of nurses and midwives in the UK, and nursing associates in England.
 The NMC’s duty is to protect the public by only permitting nurses who are safe to practise to do so.